Craig Gerber (baseball): California Angels

 Los Angeles Dodgers special assignment scout, Mel Didier, described Gerber and the rest of the group of young rookie players at the 1985 Angels spring training camp by saying, “This is the best crop of young players I’ve ever seen in an Angels’ camp.
 Five or six of them have a real chance.”

-Gerber's major league debut came in Anaheim on April 11, 1985, against the Minnesota Twins.
-Gerber entered the game as a pinch runner in the bottom of the ninth inning with the Angels losing, 3-1.
+The day before Gerber's major league debut, Mauch was quoted speaking personally about Gerber saying, "Being an old shortstop, who played quarterback, I have a soft spot for Craig Gerber.
+But sometimes a fellow with his makeup gets in the way, if you know what I mean.
+He's too hard on himself.
+But I think he's a smart enough young man where that intense desire won't get in his way."
+Gerber's major league debut came in the third game of the season, in Anaheim on April 11, 1985, against the Minnesota Twins.
+Gerber entered the game as a pinch runner on second base, in the bottom of the ninth inning with the Angels behind, 3-1.
 Gerber scored to tie the game in what would turn out to be a 4-3 Angels win in the tenth inning.

-Gerber played in 65 games (starting 30) of a full season with the Angels in 1985, finishing with a .264 batting average, a .277 on-base percentage with only three strikeouts in 97 plate appearances, a .319 slugging percentage, and a .971 fielding average playing mostly shortstop and third base, with one game at second base.
+Gerber played in 65 games (starting 30) of a full season with the Angels in 1985, finishing with a .264 batting average, a .277 on-base average with only three strikeouts in 97 plate appearances, a .319 slugging average, and a .971 fielding average playing mostly shortstop and third base, with one game at second base.

-Most notable from Gerber's rookie season is his performance against that year's eventual American League Cy Young Award winner, World Series MVP, 20-game winner, and fellow Chicago area native, pitcher Bret Saberhagen of the Kansas City Royals.
-Over nine plate appearances against Saberhagen, Gerber batted 6-for-8 for a .750 batting average, drove in three runs, and scored twice.
-A walk and two groundouts accounted for the balance of Gerber's plate appearances against Saberhagen, with no strikeouts.
+Along with winning the team's Most Valuable Utility Player award, most notable from Gerber's rookie season is his performance against 1985's eventual American League Cy Young Award winner, World Series MVP, 20-game winner, and fellow Chicago area native, pitcher Bret Saberhagen of the Kansas City Royals.
+Over eight plate appearances against Saberhagen, Gerber batted 6-for-7 for a .857 batting average, drove in three runs, and scored twice.
+After grounding out in his first at bat against Saberhagen, Gerber hit safely for the next six, and walked in his last appearance against Saberhagen.
 In a post-game interview after batting 3-for-3 with a triple and the three RBIs against Saberhagen, Gerber credited the combination of Saberhagen's ability to throw strikes and his own aggressiveness from only playing sporadically for the performance.
 Gerber stated, "He threw the ball really hard tonight, and I knew he was going to be around the plate.
 His statistics are just awesome as far as his strikeout-to-walk ratio and things like that.
 That's good for me because I'm pretty much up there swinging, because I'm not in there every day."
+Gerber also did well against Toronto Blue Jays pitcher Dave Stieb (found on several lists of the best MLB players not in the Hall of Fame), getting his first major league hit off Stieb on his way to a 3-for-8, .375 batting average performance for the season.